 When asked about working with Bob Brumley in recording “I’ll Fly Away,” David said, “He was great to work with, down-to-earth and willing to do anything.
 We couldn’t ask for a better working experience.”
 Originally, Brandon sang along with the radio and that had already been filmed, so Bob was asked to play along with, and match, what was already on screen.

 The scene of Brandon singing along ended up being cut.
 David explained the best he could that the cut just happened, because of what the film was.
 The decision was made to respect the story’s momentum, the way it came together.

 Brandon Burlsworth Foundation

 While researching for this post, I discovered that Brandon Burlsworth was born on September 20, 1976.
 He would have just turned forty years old.
-As a mother, my heart breaks for his family’s loss.
-Through the Brandon Burlsworth Foundation they are able to honor his memory by helping underprivileged kids through a variety of programs.
+Through the Brandon Burlsworth Foundation his family is able to honor his memory by helping underprivileged kids through a variety of programs.
 “Do it the Burls Way,” was a saying coined by former Razorback coach, Houston Nutt, which meant to do it the right way, even when no one was looking.
 That saying became the foundation’s motto.
 For more information about the programs, scholarships, and awards offered, please visit the Brandon Burlsworth Foundation.